DarrenChouCN/cloud-engineer-lab/SAP-C02/Domain1.md

 ### AWS Security Hub (with CSPM)

 A central console that aggregates security findings, maps them to the AWS Security Finding Format (ASFF), and scores your environment against CIS, PCI-DSS and new CSPM controls.
+Security Hub centralises and de-duplicates findings from GuardDuty, Inspector, Macie, Config, Patch Manager, and dozens of partner tools.
+The June 2025 preview adds a unified risk-prioritisation dashboard that groups related findings and surfaces the highest-impact issues first.

+**Use Cases:**

-**Typical use cases:** Single pane of glass for GuardDuty, Macie, Inspector, Access Analyzer, plus enterprise posture dashboards.
+- Single pane of glass for GuardDuty, Macie, Inspector, Access Analyzer, plus enterprise posture dashboards.
+- Org-wide leaderboard of critical CVEs and misconfigurations across 300 accounts.
+- Automated ticket creation or Lambda remediation when a “High” severity control fails.

 **Key points:**